11 Best Venezuelan Beverages and Drinks

 Ingredients and Preparation

-Types of Venezuelan Drinks
+Classifications of Venezuelan Beverages

 Venezuelan beverages include both alcoholic drinks and non-alcoholic drinks popularly consumed in Venezuela, a South American country.
 They are a key part of the country’s cuisine.